-S September 30, 2016 2015 Long-term net deferred tax asset \$ 8.4 \$ 8.6 Long-term net deferred tax liability (1 1.3) (42.1) Net deferred tax liabilities \$ (2.9) \$ (33.5)
+September 30, 20 017 2016 Long-term net deferred tax asset \$ 4.2 \$ 8.4 Long-term net deferred tax liability (20.2) (11.3) Net deferred tax liabilities \$ (16.0) \$ (2.9)

-As of September 30, 2016, the Company had \$41.3 million of net operating loss carryforwards available to reduce future taxable income of certain foreign subsidiaries in countries which allow such losses to be carried forward anywhere from seven years to an unlimited period.
-In addition, the Company had \$201.7 million of state net operating loss carryforwards, which are subject to expiration in 2017 to 2036, capital loss carryforwards of \$9.7 million, which are subject to expiration from 2017 to 2018, state credit carryforwards of \$11.3 million, which are subject to expiration in 2022 to 2031, and foreign tax credit carryforwards of \$5.2 million which will expire in 2026 to 2027.
-Deferred tax assets for foreign net operating loss carryforwards, state net operating loss carryforwards, capital loss carryforwards, state credit carryforwards and foreign tax credit carryforwards were \$10.6 million, \$9.6 million, \$7.4 million and \$5.2 million, respectively.
+As of September 30, 2017, the Company had \$50.4 million of net operating loss carryforwards available to reduce future taxable income of certain foreign subsidiaries in countries which allow such losses to be carried forward anywhere from eight years to an unlimited period.
+In addition, the Company had \$227.8 million of state net operating loss carryforwards, which are subject to expiration in 2018 to 2037 and state credit carryforwards of \$16.1 million, which are subject to expiration in 2022 to 2031.
+Deferred tax assets for foreign net operating loss carryforwards, state net operating loss carryforwards and state credit carryforwards, state net operating loss carryforwards and state credit carryforwards were \$15.0 million, \$7.6 million and \$8.6 million, respectively.
 Amounts are reviewed for recoverability based on historical taxable income, the expected reversals of existing temporary differences, tax-planning strategies and projections of future taxable income.
-The Company maintains a valuation allowance against foreign deferred tax assets, state deferred tax assets and capital loss carryforwards of \$0.4 million, \$4.6 million and \$3.6 million, respectively, as of September 30, 2016.
+The Company maintains a valuation allowance against foreign deferred tax assets and state deferred tax assets of \$8.3 million and \$2.1 million, respectively, as of September 30, 2017.

-The Company does not provide for U.S. income taxes on undistributed earnings of its foreign operations that are intended to be indefinitely reinvested.
-At September 30, 2016, these earnings amounted to \$194.2 million.
+The Company provides for U.S. income taxes on undistributed earnings of its foreign operations except to the extent that they are considered to be indefinitely reinvested.
+On a quarterly basis, the Company examines its reinvestment plan, evaluating the profitability and cash requirements for its U.S. and overseas operations and its ability to mobilize funds.
+To the extent that the Company's assessment of the earnings and funding needs of its foreign subsidiaries changes, deferred U.S. and foreign income taxes, and foreign withholding taxes may need to be accrued.
+At September 30, 2017, the Company had undistributed earnings generated by foreign operations of \$184.4 million, all of which is considered to be indefinitely reinvested.
 If these earnings were repatriated to the United States, the Company would be required to accrue and pay U.S. federal income taxes and foreign withholding taxes, as adjusted for foreign tax credits.
 Determination of the amount of any unrecognized deferred income tax liability on these earnings is not practicable.